PowerNukkit/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/-nbt-compound/get-int-list.md

 `fun getIntList(name: `[`String`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-string/index.html)`): `[`NbtList`](../-nbt-list/index.md)`<`[`NbtInt`](../-nbt-int/index.md)`>`

-Returns the [NbtList](../-nbt-list/index.md) of ints mapped to that name.
+Returns the [NbtList](../-nbt-list/index.md) of integers mapped to that name.
 The tag will be linked and any modification will also change the mapped value.

 ### Exceptions